ballerina-platform/ballerina-lang/tool-plugins/intellij/getting-started/plugin-features/README.md

 ## Diagram View

-Ballerina’s underlying language semantics were designed by modeling how independent parties communicate via structured interactions.
+The underlying language semantics of Ballerina were designed by modeling how independent parties communicate via structured interactions.
-Subsequently, every Ballerina program can be displayed as a sequence diagram of its flow with endpoints, including synchronous and asynchronous calls.
+Subsequently, every Ballerina program can be displayed as a sequence diagram of its flow with endpoints including synchronous and asynchronous calls.
-To view the sequence diagram of a ballerina file press the diagram icon ( ![design view icon](https://raw.githubusercontent.com/ballerina-platform/ballerina-lang/2fd0bdd4e7d081adf23901ed65eca32623d81889/tool-plugins/vscode/docs/show-diagram-icon.png) ) in top right corner.
+To view the sequence diagram of a ballerina file, click the diagram icon
+( ![design view icon](https://raw.githubusercontent.com/ballerina-platform/ballerina-lang/2fd0bdd4e7d081adf23901ed65eca32623d81889/tool-plugins/vscode/docs/show-diagram-icon.png) )
+in the top right corner of the IDE window.

 ![alt text](images/DiagramView.gif)

 ## Import Modules On-the-fly

 This feature adds import declarations on the fly.
-All you need to do is selecting the module name from the lookup list and the module declaration will be added automatically.
+All you need to do is to select the module name from the lookup list and then the module declaration will be added automatically.

 ![alt text](images/AutoImports.gif)